Open the map you care about

 The sample player controller loads the widget blueprint at runtime.
 You can swap it for your own UMG asset or reuse the C++ host in another project.

 Recommended sample validation flow 1.
 Start the project.
-2. Observe the default showcase map or open: /Game/Maps/TF_TargetFrameTestMap 3.
-Open the menu: - Launcher button - F10 4.
-Toggle debug overlay: tf.DebugHUD 1 tf.DebugHUD 0 5.
+2. Open the gameplay map you want to validate.
+3. Click Get Recommended Setup in the launcher, or open Window > TargetFrame Beginner Setup Wizard in the editor.
+4. In the editor wizard, click Run Beginner Flow for the project-aware one-click path.
+5. In the live overlay, keep the setup, open settings, or start over after the recommendation is applied.
+6. Open the menu again: - Launcher button - F10 7.
+Review Project Settings: - Simple Mode for common setup choices - Advanced Mode for detailed policy tuning 8.
+Toggle debug overlay: tf.DebugHUD 1 tf.DebugHUD 0 8.
 Enable optional direct upscaler integration only if your packaged runtime exposes the vendor plugin cvars.
-6. Enable optional triangle-aware culling only after tuning triangle thresholds and distance limits for your content.
-7. Re-run benchmark from the menu if you want to observe profile selection again.
+9. Enable optional triangle-aware culling only after tuning triangle thresholds and distance limits for your content.
+10. Use Check this PC again from the menu if you want to observe profile selection again.

-Summarizes machine tier, GPU brand, benchmark score, and available graphics memory without drowning the player in low-level jargon.
+Summarizes the performance class, graphics card, and memory guide without drowning the player in low-level jargon.

 The onboarding completion flag is stored in GameUserSettings.ini under [TargetFrame.UserExperience].

-The control panel is a compact operational surface.
+The settings panel is a compact operational surface.
 It tells you what TargetFrame is doing right now and offers a few decisive actions rather than a full graphics-options labyrinth.

 Preset buttons offer a single intent change: 30, 45, 60, or 90 FPS.
 TargetFrame updates the target and reapplies the policy.

 Useful after changing settings or for manual reassertion during tuning.
-It re-applies the current policy without forcing a new benchmark.
+It reapplies the current TargetFrame setup without forcing a new PC check.

-Forces a new benchmark pass and refreshes the setup summary.
+Runs a new PC check and refreshes the setup summary.
 This is mainly for QA and content tuning.

-Setup notes explain static policy choices.
-Recent events show the live adaptation history that led to the current posture.
+Setup notes explain the chosen posture.
+Recent changes show the live adjustment history that led to the current result.

 TargetFrame is not a static preset pack.
 It is a policy engine that starts from a safe baseline, validates the machine, then moves quality within a bounded runtime ladder to protect the requested frame target.